thomasleese/charcodes/README.md

 # Character Codes

-_A simple web application for viewing character codes._
+_A simple application for viewing character codes._